blinkinput/blinkinput-ios/Transition guide.md

+### Transition to 0.9.4

+- You don't have to perform any changes to version 0.9.3

 ### Transition to 0.9.3

 - This version uses a new license key format.
 If you had a license key generated prior to v0.9.3, contact us so we can regenerate the license key for you.